 - Comparative progress indicators (optional) showing how learners perform relative to peers

-The Pennsylvania State University’s World Campus implemented comprehensive progress dashboards and saw a 19% improvement in course completion rates within two semesters.
-The key insight: making invisible progress visible transforms abstract achievement into tangible motivation.
+Universities implementing comprehensive progress dashboards have documented improvements in course completion rates within semesters of deployment.
+The key insight from institutional research: making invisible progress visible transforms abstract achievement into tangible motivation.

 Strategy 8: Connect Learning to Real-World Application